Daylight Saving Time: Why does Germany change the clocks twice a year?

 Europe wants to ditch the time change - but can't agree on which time to keep

 Nowadays, just shy of 40 percent of countries around the world use Daylight Saving Time.
 Those that do are typically countries at a greater distance from the Equator, who want to make better use of daylight during seasonal fluctuations.
 Some countries implement it due to research that shows that people have fewer accidents while driving when there is more daylight.
-Other studies, however, have shown that it could have a detrimental affect on health and circadian rhythms.
+Other studies, however, have shown that it could have a detrimental effect on health and circadian rhythms.

 The issue has long been on the agenda in Europe.
 Indeed, on March 26, 2019, after years of debate, the European Parliament voted in favour of scrapping Daylight Saving Time in the European Union permanently.
 However, the project has stalled because member states cannot agree on whether to permanently adopt summer or winter time.